‘Not against Jews’: UK artist defends exhibition after cancellation

 Despite the attacks, Collings remains undeterred, with upcoming shows being scheduled throughout the UK and in Australia.

-“Wherever there is a battle lost, several are won,” he said, putting down his sketching pencil and speaking of his upcoming shows.
+“Wherever there is a battle lost, several are won,” he said, putting down his sketching pencil.

 However, the cancellation of his May show created logistical concerns.